plasticuproject/DoodleNet/README.md

   --test             use images in test folder instead of faces --sample [SAMPLE]  samples per image, default is 10)
 ```
 You may use the images from the [faces94](https://cswww.essex.ac.uk/mv/allfaces/faces94.html) dataset I have provided, or you may use your own images by deleting the contents of the `faces` directory and placing your own images in there.
-You may also use the `--test` flag to use the 10 images inside the `test` directory to make sure everything is working, or to debug if you are having issues with VRAM capacity.
-If you would like to exponentially reduce the amount of images and training data you can run the remove_face.py script.
+You may also use the `--test` flag to use the 10 images inside the `test` directory to make sure everything is working, or to debug if you are having issues with VRAM capacity. </br>
+If you would like to exponentially reduce the amount of images and training data you can run the remove_faces.py script.
+The faces94 data set used contains multiple pictures of individual people.
+Running this removes the multiples leaving roughly only one picture per person.
+It greatly reduces the size of the data set.

 After generating the training data you can train your model with train.py:
 ```